xinghua24/Maven/README.md

 * deploy

 clean lifecycle phase
+* pre-clean
 * clean
+* post-clean

 site lifecycle phase
+* pre-site
 * site
+* post-site
+* site-deploy

-if you call a build phase, it will execute all the phases prior to the called build phase and also the called build phase **mvn install** will execute all phases in defaul lifecycle except deploy phase
+if you call a build phase, it will execute all the phases prior to the called build phase and also the called build phase.
+For Example **mvn install** will execute all phases in defaul lifecycle except deploy phase.

+You can not execute a lifecycle directly, you can only execute a phase or a plugin.
+So when you execute command **mvn clean**, the pre-client and clean phase are actually called, not the lifecycle.

 ### Plugin and Goal
 A Build Phase is Made Up of Plugin Goals.
 A plugin goal represents a specific task.
 A build phase without any goals will not be executed.